csalmeida/ruby-classes-and-modules/README.md

 A class defines code grouped by a common theme or purpose that provides a template of the state and behavior of objects created from it.

-Objects that exist in Ruby have classes as well such as 'Integer', 'String', 'Symbol', the 'NilClass' and many more.
+Objects that exist in Ruby have classes as well, such as 'Integer', 'String', 'Symbol', the 'NilClass' and many more.

 Ruby can be asked what class an object belongs to by using the `class` method: